 Krisda H. Chaiyachati, MD, MPH, MSHP is an Assistant Professor Medicine at the Perelman School of Medicine, a Clinical Innovation Manager at Penn Medicine’s Center for Health Care Innovation, Medical Director for Penn Medicine OnDemand Virtual Care, and a Senior Fellow at the Leonard Davis Institute of Health Economics at the University of Pennsylvania.

 In addition to his medical degree from the University of Michigan, Dr. Chaiyachati received his MPH from the Harvard School of Public Health as a Zuckerman Fellow at the Center for Public Leadership and MSPH in Health Policy from the University of Pennsylvania.
-He completed his internal medicine training within Yale's Primary Care Program and continued on as a Chief Resident before coming to Penn as a Robert Wood Johnson Foundation Clinical Scholar.
+He completed his internal medicine training within Yale's Primary Care Program and continued on as a Chief Resident.
+He came to Penn as a Robert Wood Johnson Foundation Clinical Scholar before joining the faculty.